Anushka123Garg/Anushka123Garg-Anushka123Garg/README.md

 # 👋 Hey there, I’m Anushka Garg!

 Welcome to my GitHub!
-I’m a curious Developer, enthusiastic Student, and ambitious Fresher who loves to code, create, and learn new things every day.
+I’m a curious developer, enthusiastic student, and ambitious coder who loves to code, create, and learn new things every day.

 ## 🚀 About Me
 - 💻 I’m passionate about all things tech—building, breaking, and fixing!
-- 🌱 Currently leveling up my skills in web development and machine learning.
+- 🌱 Currently leveling up my skills in full-stack development and machine learning.
-- 🎯 I thrive on solving problems with C++, Python, JavaScript, Next.js, and React.js.
+- 🎯 I thrive on solving problems with C++, Python, JavaScript.
 - 🤓 Always eager to learn the latest frameworks and explore innovative ideas.
-- 🏆 My motto: “Why fit in when you were born to stand out?”

 ## 🌟 Top Skills
 ![C++](https://img.shields.io/badge/-C++-00599C?style=flat-square&logo=cplusplus&logoColor=white)